Home

 Fumes from the adhesive reacts with fingerprints and forms a white residue that reveals fingerprints on smooth surfaces.

-These additional uses is a good example of how specific uses for an invention can be discovered after it has been patented.
+These various applications of Krazy Glue demonstrates how specific uses for an invention can be discovered after it has been patented.